ckipp01/chronica/blog/a-bloop-tour-for-metals-users.md

 ## [Metals and Bloop](#metals-and-bloop)

-If you've seen any of the presentations done about Metals then you'll probably have seen a graphic similar to what I have below.
+If you've seen any of the presentations done about Metals, then you've probably seen a graphic similar to what I have below.
 However, the one below is a bit more simplified showing only one language client and one build tool.

 ![BSP + LSP diagram](/media/diagram.png)

 This diagram is meant to show Bloop's part in the flow from build definition to your editor of choice.
 If you start on the left, you have your build definition in sbt for example.
-If you've used Metals before, you'll notice that when you first open up a project, you'll be prompted to _Import Your Build_.
+If you've used Metals before, you'll notice that when you first open up a project you'll be prompted to _Import Your Build_.
 What does this mean?
-The first time this happens, it means that Metals detects that you have no `.bloop` directory, and therefore you need to import your build.
+The first time this happens, it means that Metals detects that you have no `.bloop` directory and therefore you need to import your build.
 When using sbt this means that Metals actually adds the `sbt-bloop` plugin to your build in `project/metals.sbt`.
-It then issues an `sbt bloopInstall` command which will dump out your build definition for all of your modules into JSON files, which you can see if you open up your `.bloop` directory in your workspace.
+It then issues an `sbt bloopInstall` command which will dump out your build definition for all of your modules into JSON files.
+You can see this if you open up your `.bloop` directory in your workspace.
 These files contain things like your directory information, what dependencies your module has on other modules, all your classpath information, and more.
 Go ahead and take a look at everything in there.
 Once this information is gathered, Metals tells Bloop to compile your project.

-At this point, if there are any errors during compilation, diagnostics are forwarded from Bloop to Metals, to your client for you to see.
-If you then fix the diagnostic, hit save, the save event is sent to Metals, which then forwards that to Bloop to compile what has been changed.
+At this point, if there are any errors during compilation, diagnostics are forwarded from Bloop to Metals and then to your client for you to see.
+If you fix the diagnostic, hit save, the save event is sent to Metals which then forwards that to Bloop to compile what has been changed.
 You can start to imagine the flow from the diagram above.

 At this point, one of the questions you may have is how does Bloop start?
 Does Metals start it?
 Does Metals install Bloop?
 There can only be one Bloop server